macro21KGB/datapack-auto-installer-pmc/readme.md

 # Datapack Installer

+> 🚨CURRENTLY IN DEVELOPMENT - NOT READY FOR USE🚨
+> SOLVING DOWNLOADING ISSUES

 This CLI app allows you to search datapacks on Planet-Minecraft(PMC) and install them with a single command.

 ![Datapck Installer](https://user-images.githubusercontent.com/37043239/202900249-33f71abd-a799-4e22-b55f-1540c0bb19e4.gif)